pomelio/website/apps/cookbook/data/articles/google_login.md

 web.body({url});
 ```

-- line 4: the `scope` which allow the website to read the user info.
+- line 4: the `scopes` which allow the website to read the user's profile.
 - line 6: calling the google module which reads the `google client id, secrets and callback url` and generate a login url.
 The `client id, secrets and callback url` are saved into the [project's secrets](/cookbook/project_secrets.md).
-- line 8: response with the json data including the url.
+- line 8: response with the json data including the google login url.

 ### login callback
 When the user permits your website to read the user info, google will redirect the browser into the callback url of your website.
 This is the web [page we developed](https://github.com/pomelio/website/blob/main/apps/root/bin/auth/callback.wby).